 Colon CancerThe human colon is a muscular, tube-shaped organ measuring about 4 feet long.
 It extends from the end of your small bowel to your anus.
 Most colon cancers start as adenomatous polyps that turn into adenocarcinomas.
-Colon cancer is typically diagnosed through a colonoscopy or other type of endoscopic procedures.
+Colon cancer (bowel cancer) is typically diagnosed through a colonoscopy or other type of endoscopic procedures.
 Treatment methods include surgery, radiation, and chemotherapy.

 Expert Views and News

 - New Medication for Advanced Colorectal Cancer

 - Dogs Can Detect Early Colorectal Cancer